-Physicians - Morning medical conference featuring local and Canadian speakers.
+Physicians - Morning medical conference featuring local and Canadian speakers (see CME Program sheet in your Tour Documentation Binder for details of speakers).
 Partners will visit the Bonzai workshop of Kunio Kobayashi, a world famous Bonzai master where you will have a private lesson of Bonzai.
 Bonsai is the art of growing miniature potted trees.
 In Japanese culture these graceful creations are often displayed in living rooms as symbols of the beauty of nature.
 It is a true art form that requires special techniques such as pruning, wiring, fertilizing, and watering.
 People not only enjoy its visual appearance but also appreciate the effort put into their creation.
 In the Edo period, bonsai arose as a popular hobby among the people, and it is still a popular pastime for enthusiasts all over the world.
 Because people of high birth, such as the imperial family, loved bonsai, it has come to be considered more art than simply a hobby.